michaelchin/plate-model-manager/README.md

 ### Software adoption

-This `plate-model-manager` module is mostly used in
+The `plate-model-manager` module is used in

 - [GPlately](https://github.com/GPlates/gplately)
 - [GPlates Web Service](https://github.com/GPlates/gplates-web-service)
 - [PyGPlates Tutorials](https://github.com/GPlates/pygplates-tutorials)
 - [GWS Python Wrapper](https://github.com/michaelchin/gwspy)

-The PlateModelManager can also be used with the GPlates desktop.
-Use the command line to download the plate model files and open the files with GPlates desktop.
-This is an alternative to downloading files from the internet manually.
+The `plate-model-manager` can also be used with the GPlates desktop application.
+To do so, use the `plate-model-manager` command-line tool to download the plate model files, then open them in GPlates.
+This provides a convenient alternative to manually downloading files from the internet.

 ### Dependencies